yudanZ/face-recognition-backend/README.md

 ### Deployment

-Here is a documentation to deploy on Heroku https://devcenter.heroku.com/articles/git
+Here is a documentation to deploy on Heroku. <br/>
+https://devcenter.heroku.com/articles/git